 “By working at a concrete business case directly with Stora Enso, it has been possible to develop an MVP with feedback from Stora Enso’s decision-makers.
 This all done in 9 weeks, from the first introduction to the final presentation.
 We received helpful coaching along the way, for example validating the scope of our pilot and shaping our service model.”

 The case of 20tree.ai and Stora Enso strongly supports Combient Foundry’s view of Venture Client model being a win-win situation both for startups and larger corporates.
 As our next step, we are extremely eager to support the forming of the long-term business partnership as well as develop completely new MVP deliveries between top B2B startups and Combient firms.

-Read about our current business opportunities by Epiroc, KONE and Stora Enso!
-If you want to learn more about Combient Foundry or the business opportunities, do not hesitate contacting firstname.lastname@example.org.
+If you want to learn more about Combient Foundry or our business opportunities, do not hesitate to contact firstname.lastname@example.org.

 The startup has a fairly unusual background.
 Indra, one of the two founders, achieved excellent results in a Kaggle algorithm competition about tracking the human footprint in the Amazon rainforest in 2017.
 In the following months, Indra and Anniek, the other co-founder, started building a forest intelligence service.
 They established a partnership with Airbus, a leader in high-resolution satellite imagery, and performed several successful projects.
 As an NVIDIA Inception member, 20tree.ai is at the forefront of applying state-of-the-art machine learning to forestry.